Table of Contents

 1. The default sender of your blast is the name of your broadcaster.
 Change the sender by entering a new name in the “From” field.

 2. Enter a subject line for your email in the “Subject” field.

 3. Enter content for the body of your email.
-You can upload image files using the Insert/edit image button.
+You can upload image files by clicking + Add > Image.

-4. When you save your content, the preview will refresh and update with your changes.
+When you click Save content, the preview will refresh and update with your changes.
 Note that you can preview it in regular email format and mobile device format by clicking the corresponding buttons.